samikeijonen/edd-download-info/readme.txt

 Using Download Features is easy.
 Just drag it into a widget area and write title.
 You can also check whether to use links or not in features.

-In Download Info widget you get version number, download count, demo, support and documentation link.
+In Download Info widget you get version number, download count, updated date, demo, support and documentation link.

 1. Version number comes from EDD version or EDD Software Licence Plugin.
 1. Download count comes from EDD `edd_get_download_sales_stats` function.
 1. You can set demo link to show as button and you can change default demo link style under Downloads >> Settings >> Styles.
-1. You can set demo, support and documentation link when you're editing download.
+1. You can set demo, support and documentation link and updated date when you're editing download.
 There is metabox Download Info on the right.
 1. You can also show purchase link in button.

 = Shortcode usage =